• Skip to primary navigation

 Instant Pot Instructions

-• Switch on your instant pot to sauté and add all the whole spices and red chilli flakes.
+• Switch on your instant pot to sauté (medium) and add the oil and all the whole spices and red chilli flakes.

 • Let the spices sizzle in the oil for a few seconds, then add the pre-fried onions and ginger paste.
 Fry for a minute only, adding a few splashes of water to prevent the ginger from sticking to the pot.

-• Add the chickpeas, salt, rice and 2.5 cups water.
+• Add the drained chickpeas, salt, rice and water.
 Cancel sauté, deglaze the pot and secure the lid.

 • Make sure the steam release vent is sealed, press the pressure cooking button (high), and set the timer to six minutes.

-• When the timer beeps, wait for 10 minutes at least, then release the rest of the steam.
+• When the timer beeps, wait for 10 minutes, then release the rest of the steam.

 • Open the pot and fluff the rice.
 Serve hot with some raita and/or salad.